AkADawg/ToDo-List-Application/README.md

 ## Downloading

 ### Installing dependencies
 On the command line, run the following command to ensure all dependencies are downloaded.
+Do this for the client directory for the React dependencies and for the actual directory.
 ```
 npm i
 ```